gambitproject/gambit/doc/pygambit.rst

 Advanced user tutorials
 -----------------------

-Tutorials **4-5** assume some familiarity with the PyGambit API and Game Theory terminology and concepts including:
+These tutorials assume some familiarity with the PyGambit API and Game Theory terminology and concepts including:

 - Nash equilibria
 - Pure and mixed strategies